Kostal UK Ltd v Dunkley: Facts

 Dunkley and others claimed their right to not be induced to leave a collective agreement was violated by their employer.
 Kostal UK Ltd wrote to employees, re-stating a pay offer the union had rejected and if it was not accepted by 18 December, no Christmas bonus would be paid (as was in the offer).
 In January 2016, it wrote to the employees saying non-acceptance could lead to dismissal.
-Employees claimed this was an unlawful inducement under TULRCA 1992 section 145B with a "prohibited result" that the workers' terms of employment "will not (or will no longer) be determined by collective agreement".
+Employees claimed this was an unlawful inducement under the Trade Union and Labour Relations (Consolidation) Act 1992 (TULCRA 1992), section 145B with a "prohibited result" that the workers' terms of employment "will not (or will no longer) be determined by collective agreement".

 The Tribunal found the employers' conduct was unlawful.
-This Court of Appeal reversed this, Singh LJ finding in employers’ favour.
+The Court of Appeal reversed this, Singh LJ finding in employers’ favour.
 The employees appealed.

 Judgment

-The Supreme Court held that an offer by employers to workers violated TULRCA 1992 section 145B if workers terms would not be set by collective agreement, or there was a real possibility.
+The Supreme Court held that an offer by employers to workers violated TULRCA 1992, section 145B if workers' terms would not be set by collective agreement, or there was a real possibility.
 This should be assumed where there was an agreed collective bargaining procedure that was not complied with.